HTTP → S3 ingest

 Postgres

-Your tools read from S3.
-EdgeMQ just keeps your bucket fed.
+Your tools read Parquet (raw or views) or compressed segments from S3.
+EdgeMQ just keeps those datasets fresh.

 No connectors or plugins required.